davidjbradshaw/eslint-config-auto/README.md

 - [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier)

 The prettier configs for different eslint plugins are also automatically included based on which eslint plugins have been installed into your project.

 ### TypeScript

-If the project includes TypeScript, then the rules will adapt to lint typescipt files and the parser will be set to `@typescript-eslint/parser` for `ts` and `tsx` filetypes.
+If the project includes TypeScript, then the rules will adapt to lint typescript files and the parser will be set to `@typescript-eslint/parser` for `ts` and `tsx` filetypes.